Leveraging technology marketing insights to move beyond early supporters and into mass appeal.

 To engage the Late Majority:

-- Ensure your brand messaging can be adjusted for different audiences while maintaining clarity and simplicity.
+- Adjust your brand messaging for different audiences while maintaining clarity and simplicity.
 In fact, include messaging specifically for the Late Majority.
+As nonprofit audiences become less tolerant of risk, clear and simple communication increases in importance.

 - If you’ve established a widely-supported standard of excellence, make that clear in your communications.
 The power of social proof works here, too.